angryelectron/fona/README.md

 Use
 ---
-Build and add ./dist/fona.jar to your project.
+Build, then add ./dist/fona.jar to your project.

-You will also need to add the RXTX library.
+You will also need to add the RXTX library to your project.
 You can use ./lib/RXTXcomm-2.2pre2.jar if it is not already part of your class path.

 To use any of the e-mail features, you'll need Java Mail.
 You can use